Articulation Disorder: A Comprehensive Guide to Clear Speech

 Last Updated: October 7, 2023

 Articulation disorder or Speech sound disorder is a commonly found speech disorder where the child won’t be able to speak specific sounds correctly.
 The most common examples of such incorrect pronunciations are replacing “ka” with “ta” and “ra” with “la”.
 The good news is that it is not related to any brain functioning issue or hearing loss.
-So, a speech therapist or speech-language pathologist can diagnose the condition and help the individual to communicate using therapy techniques clearly.
+So, a speech therapist or speech-language pathologist can diagnose the condition and help the individual to communicate clearly using therapy techniques.
 Articulation disorder is also called functional speech disorder or articulation delay.

 In other words, Articulation disorder occurs when a child produces certain syllables or sounds with inappropriate pressure, placement, coordination, and timing for communicating thoughts.
 It is important to understand that several children make articulation errors during their developmental stages.